rmmo14/learning-journal/git-github.md

 ## Version Control
 Version control is like a central location that holds files and modifications of files. **Centralized Version Control Systems** (CVCS) is a single server storing all changes and versions that can be accessed by various clients which streamlined the collaboration process for coders.
 The CVCS has a major vulnerability being that the server as a single point of failure.
 If it goes down than no one can work on it.

-**Distributed Version Control systems** prevents that failur in CVCS by allowing clients to create mirrored repos.
+**Distributed Version Control systems** prevents that failure in CVCS by allowing clients to create mirrored repos.
 Because so many file versions are created teams can collaborate in various combinations.

 ## Que es GIT?